 Connect machines at scale using a service principal

-To connect the machines to Azure Arc for servers, you can use an Azure Active Directory service principal instead of using your privileged identity to interactively connect the machine.
+To connect the machines to Azure Arc enabled servers, you can use an Azure Active Directory service principal instead of using your privileged identity to interactively connect the machine.
 A service principal is a special, limited management identity that has the minimum permission necessary to connect machines to Azure using the azcmagent command.
 Using a service principal is safer than using a higher privileged account like a Tenant Administrator and follows access control security best practices.
 The service principal is only used during onboarding.
-For more information, refer to Connect hybrid machines to Azure at scale.
+For more information, see Connect hybrid machines to Azure at scale.

 Installation using Windows PowerShell DSC